seemoo-lab/internalblue/doc/ios.md

   HCI Command Response: 01 18 20 00 2A FC 1F 73 67 11 06 F9
 ```

-## Bypassing the WriteRAM Restriction
+## Bypassing the WriteRAM Restriction on UART iPhones

 After iOS 13.3, WriteRAM is blocked.
 This is part of the Spectra mitigation and should prevent
 an attacker with control over `bluetoothd` to escalate into the Wi-Fi chip (yes, Wi-Fi, not Bluetooth, this is